potassco/clorm/docs/clorm/factbase.rst

 Additional placeholders can be defined using the ``ph_`` function:
 ``ph_(5)`` will create a placeholder for the 5th positional argument.

-ClORM also supports **named placeholders**, which may be preferable if there are a larger number of parameters.
+Clorm also supports **named placeholders**, which may be preferable if there are a larger number of parameters.
 A named placeholder is created using the ``ph_`` function with a non-numeric first parameter, and are referenced in the query execution using a keyword function parameter.
 Named placeholders also allow for